His Best Student

-His Best Student (Spanish:Su mejor alumno) is a 1944 Argentine biographical drama film directed by Lucas Demare and starring Enrique Muiño and Ángel Magaña.
+His Best Student (Spanish:Su mejor alumno) is a 1944 Argentine biographical film of the classical period directed by Lucas Demare and starring Enrique Muiño and Ángel Magaña.
 It was released in Buenos Aires on 22 May 1944.
 The film won many awards, including the award for best film of the year.

 In a survey of the 100 greatest films of Argentine cinema carried out by the Museo del Cine Pablo Ducrós Hicken in 2000, the film reached the 39th position.

 Synopsis

 The film is an emotional enactment of the life of Domingo Sarmiento, the son of a former president of Argentina and the father of public education in the country, Domingo Faustino Sarmiento (Enrique Muiño).
 "Dominguito" volunteers to fight in the Paraguayan War, in which he dies.

-It is based on Vida de Dominguito, written by his father.
+It is based on Vida de Dominguito ("Dominguito's life"), written by his father.